 Search Menu

 Like toddlers, dogs can be difficult to keep out of your bed.
 Many dogs desire physical proximity to their owners at all possible times.
-Plenty of pup owners consider the feeling mutual, so many end up allowing their dogs in the bed to sleep at night.
+Plenty of dog owners consider the feeling mutual, so many end up allowing their pets in the bed to sleep at night.

 Not everybody agrees, namely those who feel dogs should sleep in a crate or even out of the room altogether.
 Naturally, however, members from each side of this argument eventually cross paths, become a couple, and disagree about where the dog should sleep.
 So if you’re in dog-in-the-bed camp, but your partner isn’t, or vice versa, how do you resolve this issue?

-Address Hygiene Around A Dog In The Bed
+Addressing Hygiene Around a Dog in the Bed

 First, you need to determine what is your partner’s true objection.
 Some people believe that having a dog in the bed is unhygienic, but Dr. Joel Gavriele-Gold, clinical psychologist and author of the book When Pets Come Between Partners, insists that hygiene isn’t the real issue.